 - Exhibit 7 of the Moody's Study was used to model recovery rates.
-Exhibit 7 provides historical recovery rates for nine categories of corporate debt recoveries from first lien bank loan to junior subordinated bond. - Please see further discussion of recovery rate selection in the Appendix. - Our Stress Thesis envisions that underlying leveraged loans will perform like unsecured assets during the next downturn.
+Exhibit 7 provides historical recovery rates for nine categories of corporate debt recoveries from First Lien Bank Loan to Junior Subordinated Bond. - Please see further discussion of Recovery Rate selection in the Appendix.

+- Our Stress Thesis envisions that underlying leveraged loans will perform like unsecured assets during the next downturn.
 Furthermore, we assumed that the other assets in the CLO would perform similarly to their next worst category.
-We call this the "Stepdown" scenario. - CDOnet provided inputs for three primary debt categories: 1) senior secured loan; 2) second lien loan; and 3) senior unsecured bond.
+We call this the "Stepdown" scenario. - CDONet provided inputs for three primary debt categories Senior Secured Loan, Second-Lien Loan, and Senior Unsecured Bond.
 We sought to match the historical rates in Exhibit 7 with categories in our modeling software for both our "Historical" and "Stepdown" scenarios.
-Additionally, we used the "Other" category as a catchall for any debt not covered by the above three categories.
+Additionally, we used the "Other" category as a catch-all for any debt not covered by the above three categories. - Recoveries occur 6 months after default.